alessiofrittoli/type-utils/README.md

 ```

 This tiny library defines some global types which are not imported in your IDE by default.\
-After installation a `postinstall` scritp is executed to create the `type-utils.d.ts` file at the root of your project.
+After installation a `postinstall` script is executed to create the `type-utils.d.ts` file at the root of your project.
 Please make sure to add it in the array of the "include" property in your `tsconfig.json`.

 ```json